 Personal injuries are all too common among tenants of apartments.
-However if these injuries are caused by the apartment owner’s neglect of his responsibilities to his tenants, the apartment owner can be held liable.
+However if these injuries are caused by the apartment owner’s neglect of his responsibilities, the apartment owner can be held liable.
 The apartment owner must make sure that an apartment is reasonably safe before renting it to a prospective tenant.
-“Reasonably safe” means the apartment must not have dangerous conditions that would have been revealed by a reasonable inspection.
 The landlord cannot be held liable for unreported dangerous conditions created by the tenant.

 The apartment owner must also keep the common areas reasonably safe and in good repair.
-He can be held liable for injuries sustained in these areas because of hazards that he failed to repair or failed to warn the tenants about.
+He can be held liable for injuries you sustain in these areas because of hazards that they did not repair or warn the tenants about.
 Common areas are those places that all tenants have common access to such as tennis courts, swimming pools, hallways, sidewalks, parking lots, laundromats, stairs, and elevators.

 Typical hazards in common areas or in individual apartment units include:

 A variety of conditions can make staircases dangerous.
 These include structural weakness, broken or missing handrails, worn carpeting, or ice on external stairs not promptly removed.